GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/steps.md

 }
 ```

 As you can see, we defined all necessary arguments.
-Data to plot, regression parameters, pixels to write and nr. of threads.
+Data to plot, regression parameters, pixels to write and number of threads.
 Regression parameters and information important for correct plotting (minimal x and y values, plot scale and its size) will take place in CUDA's constant memory space.

 Let's add the implementation of data plotting.
 (Following code should be placed instead of `//code will be here`)